This class assumes that you already know the basics of writing

 Advanced Python Mastery

-training course, or from a book, but you want to learn more.
-Then
+tutorial, a training course, or from a book, but you want to

-this is the course for you.
-Designed for working programmers who
+writers.
+Then this is the course for you.
+Designed for

 Detailed Course Outline